rpede/SecureSoftwareDevelopment/assignments/crypto.md

 In today's workshop you are going explore some cryptographic concepts with some hands-on exercise.

-In general you should prefer using existing cryptographic protocols where possible.
+In general, you should prefer using existing cryptographic protocols where possible.
 Because any small mistake can leave it vulnerable.
 However, it is still good to have some experience in working with various